 The Bank shall adopt policies consistent with principles set out in its Anti-Money Laundering Manual, and ensure that its staff, wherever located, are informed of these policies and adequately trained in matters covered by the Manual.
 The Bank shall implement specific procedures for customer identification, maintaining of transaction documents and reporting of covered and suspicious transactions.

 29. Financial Instruments

 Classification

-Reconciliation of financial assets and financial liabilities based on their classifications to amount is presented in the statement of financial position as presented in the next page:
+Reconciliations of financial assets and financial liabilities based on their classifications to amounts presented in the statement of financial position are presented below: